Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: High-dimensional covariance estimation and application to portfolio allocation

-We propose a robust covariance estimator achieving positive definiteness by imposing a block structure on the idiosyncratic part of the sample covariance matrix, $\Hat{\mathbf{\Sigma}}^{u}$, based on the data-driven clusters derived from co-trading matrices.
-We first threshold \gr{the} sample covariance matrix to obtain a sparse \gr{matrix} $\Hat{\mathbf{\Gamma}}^{u}$, whose element corresponding to the pair of stocks $i$ and $j$ is
+With the proven capability of capturing dynamic communities in the market and patterns in idiosyncratic covariance, we propose a robust covariance estimator achieving positive definiteness by imposing a block structure on the idiosyncratic part of the sample covariance matrix, $\Hat{\mathbf{\Sigma}}^{u}$, based on the data-driven clusters derived from co-trading matrices.
+We first estimate the covariance matrix as in \Cref{sec:co-trading_covariance}, and decompose each realized covariance matrix into factor and idiosyncratic components, as in \eqref{eq:decompose_covariance}.
+Next, we threshold the idiosyncratic covariance matrix to obtain a sparse matrix $\Hat{\mathbf{\Gamma}}^{u}$, whose element corresponding to the pair of stocks $i$ and $j$ is